 7. Improve Mitochondrial Function to Prevent Ageing

-As excess fructose results in excess advanced glycation endproducts (AGEs), which block glycolysis (glucose into pyruvate), causes lipid peroxidation can cause damage to mitochondrial membrane, from a naturopathic perspective, improving mitochodrial function should be considered as a therapeutic aim to prevent ageing.
+As excess fructose results in excess advanced glycation endproducts (AGEs), which block glycolysis (glucose into pyruvate), causes lipid peroxidation can cause damage to mitochondrial membrane, from a natural medicine perspective, improving mitochodrial function should be considered as a therapeutic aim to prevent ageing.

 A "mitococktail" improves fatty acid transport across cell membrane.